When Resources are Scarce, Conservation is Critical

 In the Victorian era, houses were designed doors with transom windows.
 Transom windows allow light and air to pass through rooms when the door is shut.
 This helps to transfer cool air between rooms in the summer and reduce the need for electrically generated light.

 The above recommendations are not feasible for everyone.
 Not every community offers its residents natural gas and swapping out the materials used for walls and foundations isn’t an easy task.
 That said, survivalism requires we become more efficient in our use of our limited resources.
-This economy of energy use should start in the home.
+This is why it’s necessary to build an energy efficient home.
 In addition to better preparing for SHTF events, we’ll save money in the long run.

 Do you have suggestions regarding an energy efficient home?
 Leave a comment or contact me directly.